Berbem16/Aerie-Dev/README.md

 Real-time statistics displayed at the top of the Report page:
 - **Total Sightings**: Live count of all reported sightings from the database
 - **Pending Report**: Shows "1" when form has unsaved data, "0" when empty
+- **Saved Forms**: Count of forms saved locally with Word document generation
-- **Auto-Updates**: Statistics refresh automatically after form submissions
+- **Auto-Updates**: Statistics refresh automatically after form submissions and saves

 ### Navigation Tabs
 - **REPORT**: Main sighting submission form with interactive map